waveslin/cansoap/README.md

 #### `references`
 - Most of the content (image & information) of the website is from [SOAPSTONES](https://soapstones.ca/)
-- Some icon is from font-awesome
+- Some icons are from font-awesome